MateuszMyalski/MateuszMyalski.github.io/content/blogs/2024-01-31-Post-debian-minimal-debian-installations.md

 ---
-title: "After minimal Debian installation"
+title: Post debian minimal debian installations
 date: 2024-01-31
 layout: post
 ---
-# After minimal Debian installation
+# Post debian minimal debian installations
 As I transitioned to Debian with a minimal installation paired with the XFCE desktop environment, I realized the importance of enhancing my system for a more comprehensive user experience.
 While the initial minimal setup laid the foundation, I found it necessary to install additional packages to fine-tune and optimize my Debian environment.
 This collection of notes not only serves as a guide to replicate my current configuration but also acts as a reference for future improvements.
 The integration of XFCE, along with carefully chosen packages, strikes a balance between efficiency and functionality, ensuring a smooth and personalized Debian experience.
 I created some notes that gets into essential packages and configurations, making it a handy resource for anyone seeking to configure Debian with XFCE at an intermediate to advanced level of proficiency.

 **Disclaimer: The following packages are customized to my taste.
 Feel free, and encouraged, to adjust them to your preferences.**